siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 011a Interaction as Phase Accumulation.md

 ---
-title: The Physics of Energy Flow – Interaction as Phase Accumulation
+title: The Physics of Energy Flow - Interaction as Phase Accumulation
 date: 2026-03-11
 ---

 # 11a.
 Interaction as Phase Accumulation

-Chapter 11 derived the free Schrödinger equation as the narrow-band envelope of a stable Maxwell mode.
+Chapter 11 derived the free Schrodinger equation as the narrow-band envelope of a stable Maxwell mode.
 Interaction enters when that envelope propagates through a structured background.